yasirbhutta/yasirbhutta.github.io/matlab/docs/flow-control.md

 #### MATLAB Example: Print Numbers from 1 to 5

-**Question:** Write a MATLAB program to print the numbers from 1 to 5, using a for loop?
+**Question:** Write a MATLAB program to print the numbers from 1 to 5, using a for loop.

 ```matlab
    for i = 1:5